SoraChain-AI/testnet-AILayer-Node/README.md

 # testnet-AILayer-Node
-The repo contains a demo script for you to finetune a open Source Model with SooraEngine
+The repo contains a demo script for you to finetune a open Source Model with SoraEngine